M4teusz00/BMI_Calculator/README.md

+# BMI Calculator

-# This is my first own project in Vue.js.
+is my first own project in Vue.js.
 It includes a very basic version of BMI Calculator which will be improving.

 This template should help get you started developing with Vue 3 in Vite.